 1. Attendance Regulations

-Students who exceed the allowed number of absences must withdraw from the course; otherwise, the course grade will be recorded as F or NP, depending on the type of grading in the particular course.
-In highly exceptional cases, students may be given permission by the Academic School Councils to continue in the course.
+Students who exceed the allowed number of absences must withdraw from the course; otherwise, the course grade will be recorded by the instructor as F. In highly exceptional cases, students may be given special permission by the Academic School Councils to continue in the course.

 2. Make-up Policy